 Our lives are becoming more local.
 Green living is at the forefront of many people’s minds as is our impact on the local community.
 Small businesses are being championed, even by major companies like Facebook and Instagram who have created ways to celebrate and support those in your local area.
 In an age where globalisation has taken over, one where we are more connected than ever, people are now looking to their neighbourhoods and seeing how they can get involved.

 As such, there has been a shift in our community living.
 Community gardens, volunteer schemes, classes and clubs are all becoming the new focal points for residents wanting to improve and participate in their community.
 Businesses are adapting too.
-By earning trust and contributing to the local area in ways outside of their basic service, businesses are thriving, especially on social media.
+By earning trust and contributing to the local area in ways outside of their basic service, businesses are thriving, especially on social media through the aid of themarketingheaven.com.

 This is leading to a transformation within the home.
 In the wake of the recent COVID-19 pandemic, our homes and our neighbours became more important than ever.
-People’s isolation led them to reevaluate how their houses accommodated their living.
-Additionally, being in such close and regular proximity to their neighbours, led them to discover what type of community they valued.
+Both residential and commercial spaces have been subjected to thorough and regular COVID 19 Disinfection and the use of sneeze shields has been of great importance to commercial establishments.

-During isolation, many have taken to redesigning their homes.
+During isolation, many have taken to redesigning their homes and even doing home extensions to have room for the whole family.
 Using the time to add insulation, redecorate, and take on projects has been a luxury for some, and it has led to a significant question that many are asking themselves.
 How can my home be better for the community?

 Well, if there is to be only one answer, it would be simple: There are many ways.

 Thanks to a huge social shift toward sharing economy, there are indeed more ways than ever to open your home to the community.
-People are renting their cars and parking spaces, others are hosting classes and yoga sessions from within their home.
+People are renting their cars, some also want to rent a Lamborghini and other expensive cars, and parking spaces, others are hosting classes and yoga sessions from within their home.
 Pop-up events, such as opening your home for an evening of cooking, are a fantastic way to meet local residents who share the same values.

 Supper clubs have become a hugely popular endeavour as people look to the community to share their enthusiasm for food, often with extra twists, such as Pasta and Poetry nights.
 Others are building studios in their gardens, redesigning summer houses or erecting log cabins, so that they can invite others to use them as a workout room or recording studio.